digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/lifecycling.rst

 - *Time based* evolution: An instrument is evolved solely due to the passage of time.
 An example is a fixed coupon bond, where a coupon payment is due at the end of every coupon period.
-This can be *automatically* lifecycled by providing the event time.
+This can be *automatically* lifecycled by providing the event time (and any observables required).
 The :doc:`Getting Started: Lifecycling <../tutorials/getting-started/lifecycling>` describes how this is done.
 - *Election based* evolution: An instrument is evolved as a result of a *manual* election.
 One example is a callable bond, where the custodian of the corresponding holding has the right (but not the obligation) to call,